furio1999/GAN-FINGERPRINTS-CLASSIFICATION/README.md

-# vision
+# Computer Vision
-#this folder contains a bunch of files and exercises for computer vision classes
+#this folder contains various projects on Image Segmentetion and Generative Models